sanjirhabib/fox/readme.md

 # Fox Language
 Fox language.
-Transcompiles source into into human readable C. Generated code maintains your original format, comment and indention, lines are exactly the same in number as your original source.
+Transcompiles source into into human readable C.
+Generated code maintains your original format, comment and indention, lines are exactly the same in number as your original source.
+With an embeded Fox-C interpreter.
+The compiler is bootstrapped.

 ## Features

 ### Small code base
 1K lines for the runtime.
-The compiler is 4K lines.
-Creates small 30KB binary for hello world.
+The compiler with interpreter is 4K lines.
+Creates small 30KB binary for staticaly linked hello world app.

 ### GCed
 Tracing GC.
 50ms max delay in average use cases.